-County boards of supervisors may allow the use of off-highway vehicles (OHVs) on designated county roads for a specified period under lowa Code §3211.10.
-ISAC opposes legislation requiring counties to allow the use of OHVs, including all-terrain vehicles (ATVs) and offroad utility vehicles (ORVs), on secondary roads.
+County boards of supervisors may allow the use of off-highway vehicles (OHVs) on designated county roads for a specified period under Iowa Code §321.10.
+ISAC opposes legislation requiring counties to allow the use of OHVs, including all-terrain vehicles (ATVs), and off-road utility vehicles (ORVs), on secondary roads.
 These vehicles are not designed for use on roads and improper use could lead to both accidents and considerable damage to county roads.
 Given the safety concerns and impact these vehicles could have on secondary roads, ISAC supports local control over road use and the ability of boards of supervisors to make a decision regarding the use of OHVs on county roads in their jurisdiction.